FlorinDorneanu/biotop-aquascaping/README.md

 * The "Send" button from the contact form was styled white with black text for contrast purposes.
 * The colour "Teal" was used for styling the social links.
 The media links will send the use to "Biotope Aquascaping" social media pages.
 ***
+## Features
+### Navigation Bar and Logo
+The navigation bar and logo are set at the top of the webpage.
+The navigation links are highlighted when hovered over.
+When clicked, the logo sends the user to the home page.
+The navigation links take the user tp the correct page of the website.
+For the larger screens, the logo is placed in the top left corner of the webpage and the navigation is in the top right corner of the webpage.
+On smaller screens, the navigation bar goes under the logo and both elements are centered.

+### Responsiveness
+The website is responsive at all breakpoints.
+The page layout will change to something more suited to smaller devices when needed.
+This has been achieved using media queries.
+This is to make the site easier to use for people with visual impairments by allowing them to navigate the site easily.

+### Accessibility
+Alt-attribute and aria-label have been added to every image and navigation link.
+Header elements have been used in sequence so that the site makes semantic sense to screen readers.
+High contrast has been used throughout the design.

+### Footer
+The footer contains the social links for [Facebook](https://www.facebook.com/), [Twitter](https://twitter.com/), [Youtube](https://www.youtube.com/) and [Instagram](https://www.instagram.com/).

+### Home Page
+Features an inviting heading, a small description and a "Services" button.
+All of them are positoned in the center of the page.

+### Services Page
+A heading is placed at the top of the page.
+Underneath the heading, an icon is set inside a circle designed with two lines by its sides.
+Moving further, this page consists of three types of aquariums that the business can provide.
+An image and a description of every type of aquarium are set at each one of them.
+As this is a fictive business created for the Milestone Project One, the images were taken from [this website]() and the descriptions were inspired by [this website]().

+### Benefits Page
+As in the "Services" page, heading is placed at the top of the page, having the same style for the icon.
+This page contains four benefits of aquascape aquariums.
+Every benefit has a description of it.
+In the "Reduces Axiety" section an external link for a study is provided so that the user can learn even more from there.
+On the right side of each benefit title, an specific icon can be found.

+### Contact Page
+Consists of:
+* A contact form;
+* The form includes fields for the user to enter their business name and contact details using - input type="text";
+* The email input field requires the answer to be an email;